sagalosman/project-3/README.md

 # Frontend

 My task was to create the login and sign up page as well as the search page.
+I did all the CSS/SASS for the login and sign-up page.
+I relised the search page looks plain.
+It would be great if i had added some stylying.

 Here is my code for the login page